 Turbidity Curtain Maintenance

-With a little care in selecting the right silt curtain configuration, proper installation, and a just little bit of ongoing maintenance, your Triton Turbidity Curtain by GEI Works will provide superior turbidity control results and an outstanding field-use life.
+Turbidity curtain maintenance requires proper care and thought.
+With the right silt curtain configuration, proper installation, and ongoing maintenance, your Triton Turbidity Curtain by GEI Works will provide superior turbidity control results and an outstanding field-use life.

 For successful turbidity control and reliable satisfaction of compliance requirements, several factors need to be considered with respect to turbidity curtains (also known as a silt curtains, or sediment curtains).
 These important considerations include: